 Code Separator

 The extension itself is written in Typescript and is extremely simple and minimal to almost comical levels.
-It simply draws a line anytime it encounters the "trigger" pattern in the text file currently open, which can be configured in the settings on a per-language basis.
+It just draws a line anytime it encounters the "trigger" pattern in the text file currently open, which can be configured in the settings on a per-language basis.
 Additionally, the color, shape and thickness of the line and the trigger pattern itself are also fully customizable on a per-language basis.

 Code Separator is available on the marketplace or you can view the source code Git repo.